MicrosoftDocs/azure-devops-docs/release-notes/2015/aug-26-team-services.md

 ## Burndown with available capacity

 The burndown chart now has a line showing available capacity during a sprint, in addition to the existing ideal trend line.
 This view provides you and your team with a better idea of whether you're on track to finish all your work during the sprint.
 This line is built on the capacity data described above, including individual and team days off.
-We’ve marked [this suggestion](https://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/4381480-burndown-chart-should-use-the-capacity-of-the-team) on UserVoice as completed.
+We’ve marked the suggestion on UserVoice as completed.

 ![Burndown chart showing available capacity](_img/8_26_03.png)